pnp/vscode-viva/README.md

 ### Project actions

-When you open an M365 Hosted App project, you will be able to perform the following actions:
+When you open a Viva Connections app project (SharePoint Framework solution), you will be able to perform the following actions:

 - Sign in and out to your tenant
 - Run gulp tasks